brunosevilio/StateSimulator/README.md

-# StateSimulator
+# StateSimulator BSPBR

-This state simulation platform is an integrated system that models the functioning of a fictional state.
+This state simulation is an integrated system that models the functioning of a fictional state.

 1 - Economic Simulator - Functional, in Testing and Balancing Phase